whitneyburton/portfolios/students/1510/Jordan-Lawler/20160429-Jordan-Lawler-M4-THE-BASTE.md

 82/200 Points

 Rather than do the vanilla version of Real-Time I asked to do a modified version which still relied heavily on websockets, but rather than host surveys, to achieve music recognition.
-This was a risk, I did not entirely know what the process for recognition would look like, and it would not be a simple task to introduce an interface that held particular practical value in the time alloted.
+This was a risk, I did not entirely know what the process for recognition would look like, and it would not be a simple task to introduce an interface that held particular practical value in the time allotted.
 Music fingerprinting and recognition is something I have wanted to explore since before Turing so I took the risk so I took the plunge.

-In terms of the rubric I was not succesfull (cross that out, it was an unmitigated disaster).
-The interface was non-intuitive, the code was not tested due to having to get the recognition working, and it was prone to bugs in certain situitions.
+In terms of the rubric I was not successful (cross that out, it was an unmitigated disaster).
+The interface was non-intuitive, the code was not tested due to having to get the recognition working, and it was prone to bugs in certain situations.

-In terms of personal achievment I could not be happier with what I accomplished in the time I did.
+In terms of personal achievement I could not be happier with what I accomplished in the time I did.
 When running properly the app can actually recognize music that has been fingerprinted to its database!
 I learned a ton in regards to Redis, the positives/negatives of websockets, DSP with Javascript, the shortcomings of time driven audio events rather than byte-based, and fell in love with node in the process.

-On paper this was the worst I have ever done by a substancial margin on a project at Turing.
+On paper this was the worst I have ever done by a substantial margin on a project at Turing.
 Personally it is one of the coolest things I have built... ever.
 I will continue to improve upon it, and it represents a side project I am passionate to talk about with employers and others in general.

-###### I will be completing the real life version of real-time over the course of next week to fully fulfill my requirments of graduation.
+*I will be completing the real life version of real-time over the course of next week to fully fulfill my requirements of graduation.*

 ## Team

-### Projects

 This module I worked with Toni on Game-Time, and Dad-Steve on scale-up.
 In both cases I could not ask for better partners.

-#### Game Time
+### Game Time

 * [GitHub URL](https://github.com/ToniRib/game_time)
 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown)

-###### The Low-Down:
+#### The Low-Down:

 Me and Toni built a tower defense game for Game Time.
 The project ended up being VERY object oriented and as a result a great way to dive into JavaScript.

-###### Toni: The Legend.
+#### Toni: The Legend.

 Me and Toni represent very different types of coders which is the thing I love about pairing (whats the point otherwise?).
 She forced me to commit early and often, and would never let us move forward without writing tests.
 I distinctly remember saying to myself about halfway through: "You mean we just have 100% test coverage at... all times??, THATS INCREDIBLE!!!

-##### Functional Expectations
+#### Functional Expectations

 * 35 points** - Application is fully playable and exceeds the expecations set by instructors

-##### User Interface
+#### User Interface

 * 15 points** - The application is pleasant, logical, and easy to use.
 There no holes in functionality and the application stands on it own to be used by the instructor _without_ guidance from the developer.

-##### Testing
+#### Testing

 * 25 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All controller actions are covered by tests.
 The application makes some use of integration testing.

-##### JavaScript Style
+#### JavaScript Style

 * 20 points** - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.

-##### Workflow
+#### Workflow

 * 25 points** - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.

-##### Code Sanitation
+#### Code Sanitation

 The output from JSHint shows…